-- Area permits, which are required if you intend to clear a particular area of native vegetation.
+- Area permits, are required if you intend to clear a particular area of native vegetation.
 You can apply for this permit if you are the owner of the land or if you have written authority to do the clearing on behalf of the owner of the land.

-- Purpose permits, which are required if you intend to clear different areas from time to time for a specified purpose.
+- Purpose permits, are required if you intend to clear different areas from time to time for a specified purpose.
 This is required for programs of clearing, such as ongoing maintenance projects.
 In general, only utilities and local governments require this type of permit.

 This permit may not be required for certain types of prescribed clearing, such as clearing for fire hazard reduction, to construct a building, clearing along a fence line and clearing for walking tracks.